algo-maniac/pdf_query/README.md

 3. **Accessing the App**: Once the Streamlit server is running, you will receive a URL to access the app in your browser.
 Follow the on-screen instructions to interact with the PDF.

+### Running in Google Colab

+To quickly get started, you can run the project directly in Google Colab using this [link](https://colab.research.google.com/drive/1KtSOvAjXO7jq9zoe18n7ypkYfSpw5ci6#scrollTo=VF6kOaJujSVB).
+This will allow you to use the app without needing to set up the environment locally.

 ### Installation

 1. Clone the repository: